 But in September 2013, Stoltenberg’s outgoing government pulled the plug, blaming high costs, low carbon prices and dwindling commercial interest.

-The case against CCSGreenpeace disagrees, arguing in a report titled ‘False Hope’ that CCS is “a dangerous gamble” that remains commercially and technically unproven at scale.
-Consequently, it will be too late to prevent dangerous climate change – only 1% of global fossil fuel-fired power plants will be CCS-equipped by 2035, predicts the IEA.
+Greenpeace disagrees, arguing in a report titled ‘False Hope’ that CCS is commercially and technically unproven.
+Consequently, it will be too late to prevent dangerous climate change.
+Just 1% of fossil fuel power plants will be CCS-equipped by 2035, predicts the IEA.

-CCS wastes energy and drives up electricity costs, says Greenpeace, citing IPCC estimates that powering a CCS-equipped plant means burning 10–40% more fossil fuels to get the same amount of electricity.
-That means more mining and drilling, generating methane emissions and diverting investments from energy efficiency and renewable energies.
+CCS wastes energy and drives up electricity costs, argues Greenpeace, citing IPCC estimates that powering a CCS-equipped plant means burning 10% to 40% more fossil fuels to get the same amount of electricity.

-Greenpeace contends that CCS is being used to greenwash new coal and gas-fired power plants, with government and industry selling them as ‘capture-ready’, a largely meaningless assignation.
-But not all green groups reject CCS.
-Bellona, WWF and Friends of the Earth suggest that it has a role to play but only if all new power stations are fitted with CCS from the start.
+Policy support lackingNot all green groups reject CCS.
+Bellona, WWF and Friends of the Earth believe it has a role to play but only if all new power stations are fitted with CCS from the start.